Music Educator, Composer, Pianist, Writer

 Before graduating high school in 1979, Mark was already an experienced performer and had appeared at some of the major venues in the Washington D.C., Northern Virginia, Maryland area, including the Main Stage at Wolf Trap in Vienna, Virginia.
 The United States Navy Band Commodores sent a recruiter to Mark but he respectfully declined their offer hoping for a deeper artistic freedom than a career in the military would ultimately provide him with.

-While attending Berklee College of Music in Boston, (Upon arriving in 1984 Mark tested out of their entire undergrad harmony and theory programs), Mark’s talents were noticed by the faculty, who invited him to sessions with them as well as sessions with other students who, like Mark would go on to achieve successful careers in music.
-Upon completing his education at Berklee Mark left the Boston area, settling in central Florida.
+While attending Berklee College of Music, Mark’s talents were noticed by many faculty members, who invited him to sessions with them and with other students, who, like Mark, would go on to achieve successful careers in music.
+Upon completing his education at Berklee, Mark left the Boston area, settling in central Florida.

 While playing in Florida, Mark became a member of a prominent group playing Top 40’s hits and country music.
 As the group grew in popularity (1985), the opportunity to sign with a label in Nashville appeared.
 Mark passed on the offer, remaining focused on his personal dream of being a composer and a performer of his own music, free from category and genre.
 In an attempt to gain objectivity, Mark left that group and moved to Georgia, where he packed up his musical gear and worked odd jobs in order to gain a fresh view of his artistic options.
 It was during this time that he met his future wife Ramonie.
 They were married in April of 1989.